 If you’re traveling to Iceland in the winter, check out Road.is which has live webcams and up-to-date road conditions.
 Also, the Veður app is helpful for checking weather conditions.

-Psst!
-Here’s a more comprehensive list of Iceland travel apps to download before your trip.
+→ Psst!
+Here’s a more comprehensive list of Iceland travel apps we recommend you download before your trip.

 Can you fly a drone at Stuðlagil Canyon?

-Yes, it is possible to fly your drone at Stuðlagil Canyon (as of the time this article was published).
+Yes, it is possible to fly your drone at Stuðlagil Canyon (as of the time of writing this).
 It’s always a good idea to look up current regulations if you plan on flying a drone.

 Plus, you should download either the Drone Buddy or DJI GO4 app so you can see in real-time if there are any restrictions.